-The site has open ditches in the right-of-way or private road right-of-way.

-There are no catch basins on or near the site.

-If it does apply, describe the steps you will take and select the BMPs you will use:

-Catch basins on the site or immediately off site in the right-of-way are shown on the SWPPP site map.
+This e lement does not apply to my project because: The site has open ditches in the right-of-way or private road right-of-way. / There are no catch basins on or near the site.
+Other Reason / Additional Comments: If it c does apply, describe the steps you will take and select the BMPs you will use: Catch basins on the site or immediately off site in the right-of-way are shown on the SWPPP site map.
 Storm drain inlet protection shall be installed.

-C220 Storm Drain Inlet Protection
+Addi itional Comments: Chec ck the BMPs you will use: C220 Storm Drain Inlet Protection